AnnaKuzmenko17/WORDLE/README.md

 WORDLE clone using JavaScript

 ## Technologies Used
+- HTML5
+- CSS3
+- JavaScript(ES6)
+- Git
+- GitHub
+- NodeJS
-HTML5 1CSS3 2JavaScript(ES6) 3Git 4GitHub 5NodeJS 6APIes(RapidApi: Random Words, Word Dictionary)
+- APIes(RapidApi: Random Words, Word Dictionary)

 ## Getting Started
 ### To start this project please go to RapidAPI to sign up for the APIs.